16 Best Festivals in March Around the World in 2025

 You will find cutting-edge culinary experiments, unusual and unique wines and spirits, and locally sourced ingredients.

 At the same time, the Food and Fun Festival showcases Iceland’s stunning landscape and year-round outdoor adventures.
+You should definitely incorporate a road trip there while you’re in the country.

-6. Holi Festival, India & Nepal
+5. Holi Festival, India & Nepal

-Many people recognize the Holi Festival for its vibrant colour displays and message of unity.
+Many people recognise the Holi Festival for its vibrant colour displays and message of unity.
 Each year, Indians come together and wash away their differences for the day.
 Men and women intermingle, observing the mantra, ‘follow no norms and have as much fun as you want’.

 Holi is not only one of the most important festivals in March, but also one of the top festivals in India.